-\end{itemize} We denote by $\D_\infty$ the usual bounded derived category of the $A_2$ quiver.
-It is again a $\C$-linear triangulated category, and is characterised by the property that it is generated by two exceptional objects $S_1,S_2$ satisfying \eqref{ext1} and
+\end{itemize} We denote by $\D_\infty$ the bounded derived category of the complex path algebra of the $A_2$ quiver.
+It is again a $\C$-linear triangulated category, and is characterised by the property that it is generated by two exceptional objects $S_1,S_2$, which satisfy \eqref{ext1} and

-The notation $\D_\infty$ is convenient: the point is that as $n$ increases the Serre dual to the extension $S_1\to S_2[1]$ occurs in higher and higher degrees until when $n=\infty$ it doesn't occur at all.
+The notation $\D_\infty$ is convenient: the point being that as $n$ increases, the Serre dual to the extension $S_1\to S_2[1]$ occurs in higher and higher degrees, until when $n=\infty$ it doesn't occur at all.